NOTICE OF PRIVACY PRACTICES

 For any purpose other than the ones described above in Section III, we only use or disclose your Protected Health Information when you give us your written authorization.

 B. Sale of Protected Health Information.
-We will not make any disclosure of Protected Health Information that is a sale of Protected Health Information without your written authorization.
+We will not make any disclosure of Protected Health Information that is a sale of Protected Health Information without your written consent.

 C. Psychotherapy Notes.
 We will not use or disclose psychotherapy notes about you without your authorization except for use by the mental health professional who created the notes to provide treatment to you, for our mental health training programs or to defend ourselves in a legal action or other proceeding brought by you.

-C. Right to Receive Communications by Alternative Means or at Alternative Locations.
-You may request, and we will accommodate, any reasonable written request for you to receive your Protected Health Information by alternative means of communication or at alternative locations.
+B. Right to Receive Confidential Communications by Alternative Means or at Alternative Locations.
+You may request, and we will accommodate, any reasonable written request for you to receive your Protected Health Information by alternative means of confidential communication or at alternative locations.

-D. Right to Inspect and Copy Your Health Information.
-You may request access to your medical record file and billing records maintained by us in order to inspect and request copies of the records.
+C. Right To Inspect and Copy Your Health Information.
+You may request access to your paper or electronic medical record file and billing records maintained by us in order to inspect and request copies of the records.
 Under limited circumstances, we may deny you access to a portion of your records.
 If you desire access to your records, please obtain a record request form from the Privacy Office and submit the completed form to the Privacy Office.
 If you request copies, we may charge you a reasonable copy fee.

-E. Right to Amend Your Records.
-You have the right to request that we amend your Protected Health Information maintained in your medical record file or billing records.
+D. Right to Amend Your Records.
+You have the right to request that we amend your Protected Health Information maintained in your paper or electronic medical record file or in your billing records.
 If you desire to amend your records, please obtain an amendment request form from the Privacy Office and submit the completed form to the Privacy Office.
 We will comply with your request unless we believe that the information that would be amended is accurate and complete or other special circumstances apply.

-F. Right to Receive An Accounting of Disclosures.
-Upon request, you may obtain an accounting of certain disclosures of your Protected Health Information made by us during any period of time prior to the date of your request provided such period does not exceed six years.
+E. Right to Receive an Accounting of Disclosures.
+Upon request you may obtain an accounting of certain disclosures of your Protected Health Information made by us during any period of time prior to the date of your request provided such period does not exceed six years.
 If you request an accounting more than once during a twelve (12) month period, we may charge you a reasonable fee for the accounting statement.

-G. Right to Receive Paper Copy of this Notice.
+F. Right to Receive Paper Copy of This Notice.
 Upon request, you may obtain a paper copy of this Notice, even if you agreed to receive such notice electronically.

 Milford Regional Physician Group, Inc.